jsancs/mini-local-rag/README.md

 * Type `/deactivate` to deactivate the active collection.
 * Type `/list` to list available collections.

-> [!Note]
-> For the moment, only .txt files are supported.
-More extensions will be available soon :)

 ### Roadmap
 These are the next steps I plan to take: